kyleslugg/WalkWithMe/README.md

 WalkWithMe is a route planner based on [POSTGIS](https://postgis.net/) and [OpenLayers](https://openlayers.org/) that is tailored to neighborhood walking paths.
 Coverage is currently limited to New York City, but can be expanded to additional locations with the use of OpenStreetMap feature extracts and/or locally maintained street grid geodata.

+### The Latest:
+__Walk routing is available now__.
+To use, please pass the `--recurse-submodules` flag when cloning this repository, which will load the [Speedicycle](https://github.com/StrideStreets/speedicycle) binary (and source code, for optional experimentation).
+The component for saving user-defined paths has been removed temporarily in preparation for an upcoming release, but can be included with alterations to the component tree in `App.tsx` and will be restored in coming releases.

 ## Overview

 <img align="right" src="assets/frontend.png" height="400px">